Average Weather in January at Denver International Airport Colorado, United States

 To show variation within the month and not just the monthly total, we show the rainfall accumulated over a sliding 31-day period centered around each day.

-The average sliding 31-day rainfall during January at Denver International Airport is essentially constant, remaining about 0.1 inches throughout, and rarely exceeding 0.2 inches or falling below -0.0 inches.
+The average sliding 31-day rainfall during January at Denver International Airport is essentially constant, remaining about 0.1 inches throughout, and rarely exceeding 0.2 inches.

 The lowest average 31-day accumulation is 0.0 inches on January 14.